0x80/shreditor/README.md

 The resulting file should be an .app bundle containing an export of all the files plus the runtime core of Max to form a standalone application.

+Addionally you can strip the app bundle of some unneccesary files to make it smaller.
+Right-click -> Show package content, and then remove:

+* resources/c74/extensions/max/clang
+* resources/c74/externals/msp
+* resources/c74/externals/jitter

 ## Build the Shreditor for Windows

 ## Update the device firmware